Five Hints for Quicker Turn Times

-Appraising is a constantly changing profession.
-Often, it seems, appraisers are asked to supply additional information or have steps added to their data gathering.
-All to ensure the end user is presented with the best data available.
-In order to keep up with the always changing requirements, W. Eric Howard & Associates is continuously seeking additional tools and improving processes to increase efficiency so we can do more work for more efficiently.
-At W. Eric Howard & Associates we know that time is important to everybody, so we've listed some things you can do to reduce turn times whenever you order an appraisal from W. Eric Howard & Associates.
+The appraisal profession is evolving at all times.
+Every year, it seems, appraisers are asked to offer additional information or have steps added to their data gathering.
+All of this is to ensure the end user receives the best information to be had.
+To keep up with the continuously changing requirements, W. Eric Howard & Associates is constantly testing additional tools and tweaking processes to increase efficiency so we can do more work for you.
+Since W. Eric Howard & Associates knows that time is important to everyone, here are some things you can do to trim turn times on any appraisals you order from W. Eric Howard & Associates.

-- By ordering online, you get automatic e-mail confirmations that the order was received, and fast, secure .PDF format report delivery.
-This tip alone will save the most time!
-We don't have to retype information from a fax, and nor will you wonder whether the order was received.
+- With online ordering, you automatically receive e-mail notifications that the order was received, and fast, secure .PDF format report delivery.
+This tip single-handedly will save the most time!
+No longer do we have to manually enter information from a fax, and you don't have to wonder whether the order was received.

 - Are you providing complete and accurate data about the subject property?

-- There's nothing like being one number off on the street address to unnecessarily delay an appraisal assignment.
-And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent sales from the area is welcome — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may be different from yours.
+- Being just one number off on the street address can really unnecessarily slow down an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name are helpful data to include with your assignment.
+We even welcome lists of recent sales from the area — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or a job we're working on for you, don't hesitate to call us at
+You're always welcome to call us at if you have any questions about your property or an appraisal we're working on for you.

 - It's relatively easy to appraise a cookie-cutter house.
-Most of an appraiser's time is spent analyzing how elements unique to a property contribute to or detract from what otherwise would be a property's market value.
-When you order your report, let us know if there are unique elements of the home or surrounding area -- for example, it's had a recent addition put on, it's subject to zoning restrictions, it's prone to flooding.
-These are things we'd find out on our own anyway, and knowing them early on is likely to make your report arrive without delay.
+What takes time is analyzing how elements unique to a property contribute to or detract from what otherwise would be a property's market value.
+Let us know up front when you order your report if there are unique features of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
+These are things we would find out on our own anyway, and knowing them sooner is likely to make your report arrive quicker.

-Coming directly from you -- the person they have been working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and can decrease the appraisal inspection time.
-Our website has numerous pages of helpful information about the appraisal process for homeowners.
-Please feel free to share it with your clients.
-Encourage them to call us if they want to become familiar with our staff and services.
-Remind them it's in their interest to set the appointment quickly!
+Hearing from you -- the person they have been working with on their loan -- a little information about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely go a long way toward trimming the time it takes to inspect a home.
+I encourage you to point your customers to our website, where we have many pages of relevant information for homeowners as well as others describing the appraisal process.
+Have them call us if they want to meet the staff and learn more about our services.
+Remind them it benefits them to set the appointment quickly!

 - Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As we complete each important milestone in an assignment, that information can be viewed instantly online.
-There's no easier way to keep track of your report's status.
+As each important milestone in an assignment is completed, that information can be viewed instantly online.
+There's no faster way to keep track of your report's status.